The package includes:

 - Some of the rooms are accessible for the disabled.

 - The cooking area includes a gas stove, worktop and refrigerator.
-You will have to bring your own utensils (cookware, serving dishes and dishes).
+Please note, you will need tobring your own utensils (cookware, serving dishes, etc).

 - Each sukkah can accommodate from four to eight people.

 - In the winter the sukkah can be heated.